waseem-medhat/blog/content/projects/moving-my-blog-to-aws.md

 the root domain (`overthinking-development.blog`) and the `www.overthinking-development.blog` subdomain to point to the created CloudFront distribution.
+- For extra consistency, I used a CloudFront function to redirect the `www` subdomain to the root one.
+That way, the URL visible in the browser will always be `overthinking-development.blog`.

 Overall, nothing was groundbreaking or challenging once I understood the how these services and DNS all worked.
-I did have multiple fights with the DNS, though, especially when I was adding CNAME records for the purpose of validating my SSL certifcate.
+I did have multiple fights with the DNS, though, especially when I was adding CNAME records for the purpose of validating my SSL certificate.
 After some searching in the official documentation and some StackOverflow posts, I solved the problem I had and learned something new about DNS.